-Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
-This includes admitting children above the published admissions number to schools that are already full.
-Students allocated as place under Fair Access Protocols will take precedence over those on a Waiting List.
-The schools listed in this policy participate in the Fair Access Protocol operated by the Local Authority within which they are located.
+Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
+Accordingly, outside the normal admission round the admission authority is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
+The admission authority has this power, even when admitting the child would mean exceeding the PAN.